PoliticalGraveyard.com

 Mrs. John W. Davy — of San Jose, Santa Clara County, Calif.
 Republican.
 Alternate delegate to Republican National Convention from California, 1932.
 Female.
 Burial location unknown.

-Colleen Dawson — Candidate for Presidential Elector for California.
+Colleen Dawson — American Solidarity candidate for Presidential Elector for California, 2020 (on behalf of Brian T. Carroll and Amar Patel).
 Female.
 Still living as of 2020.

 Anna E. Deal — of Los Angeles, Los Angeles County, Calif.
 Republican.
 Delegate to Republican National Convention from California, 1936.
 Female.
 Presumed deceased.
 Burial location unknown.